 Fourth Semester

 Course Credits

-Acute & Complex Med/Surgical PCC 8
+Complex Medical Surgical Nursing 5

-Leadership & Management of Care 2
+Nursing Leadership & Management 2

 Capstone Clinical Immersion 1

+Transition to Nursing Practice 1

 English 102 or Public Speaking 3

-Total 14
+Total 12

 Certified Medication Aide

 The medication aide program in Kansas is administered by the Kansas Department for Aging and Disability Services, Health Occupations Credentialing (HOC) and includes a 75-hour course and test.
 Upon successful completion of the course and test, the student's certification as a medication aide will be identified in the Kansas Nurse Aide Registry.